 With regard to the evaluation, appointment, and compensation of directors and executive officers, the Company has established three committees: the Officers Evaluation Committee, the Nomination Advisory Committee, and the Remuneration Advisory Committee, to ensure the independence and objectivity of the supervisory function of the Board of Directors.
 Specifically, the Executive Evaluation Committee, chaired by the President and with the participation of independent outside directors and independent outside corporate auditors (collectively referred to as the "Independent Outside Officers".
-In addition, the Company has replaced the words "independent outside directors shall be the principal members" with "independent outside officers shall be the principal members" and "the majority of the members shall be independent outside directors" with "the majority of the members shall be independent outside officers" in these supplementary principles.), determines the individual evaluation of each director and executive officer based on their self-evaluation and mutual evaluation, etc. Based on the results of these evaluations, the Nomination Advisory Committee for Directors and Executive Officers and the Remuneration Advisory Committee for Directors and Executive Officers, the majority of whose members are independent outside officers, consider appointment and compensation proposals.
+In addition, the Company has replaced the words "independent outside directors shall be the principal members" with "independent outside directors" with "independent outside directors" with "the majority of the members shall be independent outside officers" in these supplementary principles.), determines the individual evaluation of each director and executive officer based on their self-evaluation and mutual evaluation, etc. Based on the results of these evaluations, the Nomination Advisory Committee for Directors and Executive Officers and the Remuneration Advisory Committee for Directors and Executive Officers and the Remuneration Advisory Committee for Directors and Executive officers are independent outside officers, consider appointment and compensation proposals.

 The composition of the Nomination Advisory Committee and the Remuneration Advisory Committee is mainly composed of independent outside officers to ensure independence from the management.
 The role of the Nomination Advisory Committee is to discuss the proposed remuneration of the management team and directors (including candidates), and the role of the Remuneration Advisory Committee is to discuss the overall remuneration system for the management team and directors.
 Each committee has the authority to report to the Board of Directors the decisions made by the Committee.
 Principle 4.11 Preconditions for Board and Kansayaku Board Effectiveness